Fiori-Tracker/fioritracker.github.io/1909SPS08/deployment/intro.md

 ![](res/option2.png)

-## 3. Central system on SAP Solution Manager
+## 3. Central system on system that is outside your landscape

 Please check the [location considerations](/deployment/location.md) for the advantages of this option.